-The information included in this report that relates to Exploration Results & Mineral Resources is based on information compiled by Mr A Byass (B.Sc Hons (Geol), B.Econ, FSEG, MAIG) and Ms E Gibbon (B. ESc Hons (Geol), MSEG, MAIG), both employees of Ironbark Zinc Limited.
-Mr Byass & Ms Gibbon have sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity which they are undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Mr Byass & Ms Gibbon consent to the inclusion in the report of the matters based on this information in the form and context in which it appears
+The information included in this report that relates to Exploration Results & Mineral Resources is based on information compiled by Ms E Laursen (B. ESc Hons (Geol), MSEG, MAIG), an employee of Ironbark Zinc Limited.
+Ms Laursen has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity which they are undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+Ms Laursen consents to the inclusion in the report of the matters based on this information in the form and context in which it appears